Mithgol/node-uue/README.md

 Lines in the given `text` are expected to be separated by `'\n'` (`\x0A`).

-Invalid UUE codes are ignored.
+Invalid UUE codes are ignored entirely (even if only one line of some UUE code block is wrong, that code block is not decoded).

 The returned array contains files in order of their appearance in the given `text`.
 If several uuencoded files have the same `name` (case-sensitive), only the first file is returned (its other namesakes are ignored).